ceu-arduino/driver-gpio/out.md

 #### OUT_XX

-An individual digital output pin carries its new state to change, e.g.:
+Sets the state of an individual output pin.

 ```
-output high/low PIN_13;
+output high/low OUT_XX;     // `XX` is a number, e.g., `OUT_13`
 ```

-Arguments:
+Parameters:

 1. `high/low`: new state of the pin

 #### OUT

-Parameterized digital output carries the pin to change and its new state:
+Sets the state of a parameterized output pin.

 ```
 output (int, high/low) OUT;
 ```

-Arguments:
+Parameters:

 1. `int`:      pin to change
 2. `high/low`: new state of the pin

-The individual pins to use must be declared with [`OUT_XX`](#out_xx) for proper configuration.
+The individual pins to use must also be declared with [`OUT_XX`](#out_xx) for proper configuration.

 ## Examples